railsuser2014/openobject-doc-book-en/source/book/4/4_12_Services/4_12_Services_planning.rst

    *Comparison of planned hours, worked hours and the productivity of employees by project.*

-You can also study several of your project's figures from the menu  *Human Resources > Reporting > Planning* .
+You can also study several of your project's figures from the menu :menuselection:`Human Resources --> Reporting --> Planning`.

 Planning at all levels of the hierarchy
 ---------------------------------------